bflaven/assets-for-Zambia-training/5_zambia_plugins/README.md

 I have made from time to time and for years plugin without asking me what were the good practices in terms of development.
 I started to apply basically what was advised in how-to, books, posts, anything that was relevant and practical.

-**Meanwhile, the development in PHP and the PHP itself have evolved at an incredible pace both under the combined effect of market and usages.
-That is the very topic of this post: start a learning process and give up some of your past practices, stigma of a fixed mindset, to introduce modern and up-to-date best practices and know-how forged around Object-Oriented Programming (OOP), Namespaces, Package manager and so on.**
+**Meanwhile, the development in PHP and the PHP itself have evolved at an incredible pace under the combined effect of market and usages.
+So we must catch-up on modern and up-to-date best practices for WP plugin development with Object-Oriented Programming (OOP), Namespaces, Package manager and so on.**